Course Overview

-There’s nothing like seeing your work on the stage or screen for the first time.
-In this practical and intensive year of study, you’ll gain the essential skills and knowledge to work in a broad range of creative contexts, including theatre, film, fashion, advertising, wig styling, special effects and prosthetics.
+Our Diploma of Screen and Media (Specialist Make-up Services) is a practical and intensive year of study where you’ll gain the essential skills and knowledge to work in hair and make-up across a broad range of creative contexts, including theatre, film, fashion, advertising, wig styling, special effects and prosthetics.

-With small classes and content delivered by practicing professionals, students benefit from deep industry connections and contemporary expertise from all sectors of arts and entertainment.
-The course includes visits to working industry venues such as the Opera Centre and City Recital Hall.
+With small classes and content delivered by practicing professionals, students benefit from a focus on working with a range of skin tones and hair types, deep industry connections and contemporary expertise from all sectors of arts and entertainment.
+The course includes visits to working industry venues including film sets, the Opera Centre and City Recital Hall.

-Collaboration on NIDA productions allow you to refine your craft, build your professional portfolio and collaborate with current and future industry professionals.
+Collaboration on NIDA productions allows you to refine your craft, build your professional portfolio and collaborate with current and future industry professionals.

 At the end of the year, you will showcase your work as part of a filmed performance in one of NIDA’s theatres.
 Attended by entertainment industry practitioners and producers, this is an ideal opportunity to display your skills and connect with industry.